Roestlab/massformer/README.md

 ## Checkpoints for Models from the Manuscript

-All models in the manuscript (except CFM) are trained on NIST 2020 LC-MS/MS library.
+All models in the manuscript (except CFM) are trained on NIST 2020 MS/MS Library.
 NIST does not support redistribution of parameters for models trained on this library.
 As such, we cannot provide model checkpoints.

 However, it should be possible to reproduce our models by following the instructions to [export](#exporting-the-nist-data) and [preprocess](#preprocessing-the-spectrum-datasets) the data, and training a model using the [training script](scripts/run_train_eval.py) with the appropriate config.

 If you are having trouble, feel free to create a GitHub issue or send an email to ayoung [AT] cs [DOT] toronto [DOT] edu.

 *Note: there are not any CFM checkpoints, since we use pre-computed CFM predictions (see [previous section](#downloading-the-cfm-predictions)) in our experiments.
-If you want to use a pretrained CFM model on your own data, visit [their website](https://cfmid.wishartlab.com/)*
+If you want to use a pretrained CFM model on your own data, visit [their website](https://cfmid.wishartlab.com/)*.

+## Training a Model on All of the Data

+It may be useful to get a version of MassFormer that is trained on all available data (i.e. both NIST 2020 and MoNA spectra).
+We have provided config files for such models in the [train_both](config/train_both) subdirectory.
+There are four different configs: two for training with all supported precursor adducts ([1.0 Da bin size](config/train_both/train_both_all_MF.yml), [0.1 Da bin size](config/train_both/train_both_all_MF_hr.yml)) and two for training for training with \[M+H\]+ precusor adducts ([1.0 Da bin size](config/train_both/train_both_mh_MF.yml), [0.1 Da bin size](config/train_both/train_both_mh_MF_hr.yml)).